yashchamria/AlgorithmSpecialization/readme.md

 Day 4: Solved the weighted independent sum problem for a path graph using the dynamic programming paradigm and memoization to achieve a linear time of O(n).

 Day 7: Implemented 0/1 Knapsack algorithm to find the maximum value subset of items for a given capacity.
 The algorithm uses the dynamic programming paradigm to achieve the solution in O(nw) running time.
+Implemented Needleman-Wunsch sequence alignment algorithm to find the optimal sequence for two given strings.
+The algorithm uses the dynamic programming paradigm to achieve the solution in O(nm) running time.